 Make sure you're earning rewards when dining out, plus on delivery

 The Savor cards are excellent for those truly focused on making the most of out dining experiences, but if you are looking for something a bit more flexible, don't fret.
 There are still some great cards out there offering rewards on a wider range of categories, plus on food purchases as well.
 Take the Chase Freedom Unlimited® for example.
-This card offers 5% cash back on travel purchased through Chase Ultimate Rewards®, 5% back on up to $12,000 spent at grocery stores during your first year as a cardholder (excludes Target® and Walmart® purchases), 3% cash back on dining out (takeout and delivery included), 3% cash back at drugstores, and 1.5% cash back on all other purchases.
+This card offers 5% cash back on travel purchased through Chase Ultimate Rewards®, 3% cash back on dining out (takeout and delivery included), 3% cash back at drugstores, and 1.5% cash back on all other purchases.

-If you just want a card that rewards you for every purchase you make, without having to think about any categories or spending caps, you might want to consider the Capital One® Venture® Rewards Credit Card.
+If you just want a card that rewards you for every purchase you make, without having to think about any categories or spending caps, you might want to consider the Capital One Venture Rewards Credit Card.
 This card offers unlimited two miles on all purchases worldwide, so whether you're buying plane tickets to France or shopping the Rue des Martyrs for the perfect Parisian picnic, you'll earn miles on it all.
-Miles can then be redeemed to "erase" travel purchases, or, through Dec.
-20, 2020, eligible restaurant delivery, takeout, or streaming service purchases.
+Miles can then be redeemed to "erase" travel purchases, or, through April 2021, eligible restaurant delivery, takeout, or streaming service purchases.

 Take advantage of quarterly bonus categories

 Certain cards, like the Chase Freedom Flex℠, allow cardholders to earn cash back in bonus categories that rotate each quarter.
-This card is similar to the Freedom Unlimited® in that it earns 5% cash back on travel purchased through Chase Ultimate Rewards®, 5% back on up to $12,000 spent at grocery stores during your first year as a cardholder (excluding Target® and Walmart® purchases), 3% cash back on dining out, and 3% back at drugstores, but instead of earning 1.5% on all "other" purchases it only earns 1%.
+This card is similar to the Freedom Unlimited® in that it earns 5% cash back on travel purchased through Chase Ultimate Rewards®, 3% cash back on dining out, and 3% back at drugstores, but instead of earning 1.5% on all "other" purchases it only earns 1%.
 What really sets this card apart though is that it offers the opportunity to earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
-For example, Walmart, a great place to stock up on groceries and more, is one of the featured categories for October-December 2020.
+For example, Walmart, a great place to stock up on groceries and more, has been known to be one of the featured categories during at least one quarter a year.

 Rotating bonus categories are a great way to take full advantage of your card and to make sure you're pocketing the maximum amount of rewards available to you, so don't take these deals lightly.
 Set reminders so you don't miss out on these opportunities, or mark it on a calendar.
 Sometimes maximizing credit card rewards takes a bit of extra work, but it's almost always worth it.